debops/debops/docs/defaults-detailed.rst

 ``key_options``
   Optional.
 Additional set of options to add to the SSH public keys.
 This can be used with ``item.options`` parameter to easily combine a list of options from another variable with a custom additional options.
-For example:

 ``exclusive``
   Optional, boolean.
 If defined and ``True``, the role will remove all other